multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 **Important**: The caller must be the depositor of the destination deposit, and the destination must have sufficient fees to cover the combined total of existing funds plus forwarded funds.

-After forwarding, the funds belong to the destination deposit and will go to the destination's depositor if withdrawn after expiration
+After forwarding, the funds belong to the destination deposit and will go to the destination's depositor if withdrawn after expiration.

 ## Contract Owner Operations

 The contract owner has exclusive access to fee management endpoints: